lachgil/CoinWatch/README.md

 # CoinWatch
-Building an Application to view API information coming from crypto exchanges.
+Building an Application to pull API data and display information from crypto exchanges.